pickleheads-com/evaluation/README.md

 # Scenario

+#### PLEASE DO NOT REVIEW THE PR ON GITHUB.
+SEND AN EMAIL WITH YOUR REVIEW TO THE ADDRESS LISTED BELOW.

 You are a principal engineer at I Eatz Sushi, the more upscale version of a historically relevant internet property.
 IES shows people funny pictures of cats dressed up like sushi.
 Or maybe it's sushi that looks like cats.
 You've never